GoogleCloudPlatform/community/tutorials/jmeter-spanner-performance-test/index.md

     SELECT SingerId,AlbumId FROM Albums TABLESAMPLE BERNOULLI (0.1 PERCENT) limit 10000;

-Let's take a brief walkthrough of the test.
-As the below screenshot shows, there are three thread groups with the transaction as defined previously.
+There are three thread groups with the transaction as defined previously, as shown in the following screenshot:

 ![drawing](https://storage.googleapis.com/gcp-community/tutorials/jmeter-spanner-performance-test/06_test-ss-1.png)

-The CSV Read' config reads data from a csv file which is being used in all the three thread groups.
-Since all the three thread groups are very similar we will take a look at Search Albums.
+The CSV Read config reads data from a csv file which is being used in all the three thread groups.
+All the three thread groups are very similar.
+The following screenshot shows the Search Albums thread group.

 ![drawing](https://storage.googleapis.com/gcp-community/tutorials/jmeter-spanner-performance-test/07_test-ss-2.png)